open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

         app: podinfo
     spec:
       containers:
-      - image: ghcr.io/stefanprodan/podinfo:v6.2.0
+      - image: noimage:v0.0.0 # we'll use localization later to correctly specify the image
         name: podinfo
         ports:
         - containerPort: 9898
           name: http
 ```

-Finally we will add a configuration item that will be used when we deploy our application in Kubernetes:
+Finally, we will add a configuration file that will be used when we deploy our application in Kubernetes:

 Create the config file:
 ```